cea-hpc/phobos/doc/design/device_media_locking.md

 For each of these situations, a warning must then be emitted to inform the administrator about this unexpected situation.

+# Locate early lock on media

+By locking early some media of an object, the locate call registers its choice and preferentially returns the same hostname for next targeted objects that share the same media.
+This is a convenient way to aggregate on the same node related get requests that demand the same media.

+When a phobos client locates an object, it ensures that the returned hostname will remain a convenient node to access the object by locking some media owning pieces of this object with the returned hostname as lock hostname and the client pid as owner.
+As result of the locate call, the number of media that are locked early should be the minimum number adequate to retrieve the object.
+The LRS of the hostname returned by the locate call will then refresh these locks without changing the hostname that is the same but setting owner to its pid and later releasing these locks when it releases the media.
+But the LRS can also choose other media than the one chosen by locate to get the targeted object because some layouts store redundant copies of the same extent on different media.
+In this case, the locks taken by the locate client will not be refreshed by the LRS and will stay unchanged in the DSS.
+Even if letting some unused locks into the DSS is not a classy situation, it does not bring too many drawbacks.

 # Administrative status versus LRS resource locking